-Throughout the plan period to 2040, Hertfordshire will continue to provide a steady and adequate supply of minerals to meet identified needs and to support local economic growth.
-The supply of naturally occurring minerals will be conserved through the use of safeguarding, by promoting the use of secondary and recycled aggregates, and by encouraging the prior extraction of mineral before other forms of development.
+Throughout the plan period to 2040, Hertfordshire will continue to provide a steady and adequate supply of minerals to meet identified needs and to support local economic growth, through the safeguarding of existing and planned minerals sites and infrastructure.
+The supply of naturally occurring minerals will be conserved through the use of appropriate safeguarding policies to protect known minerals resources, by promoting the use of secondary and recycled aggregates, and by encouraging the prior extraction of mineral before other forms of development.